Neural Representations for Modeling Variation in Speech: Appendices

 \section{Appendices}

 Appendix~\ref{appendix:models} provides all relevant technical details about the neural models used in this paper.
-Appendix~\ref{appendix:layers} visualizes the performance per layer for each of the Transformer-based models applied to different datasets.
+Appendix~\ref{appendix:layers} visualizes the performance per layer for each of the neural models applied to different datasets.